 The other options you can find on the market include brick, stone, and block.
 However, you may have to waterproof these materials, making them an expensive option.
 If you are looking for design rather than function and have a big budget, then this can be the best option.

 One of the most common causes of retaining wall failures is inadequate drainage.
-Many good building contractors usually understand the importance of building drainage, but it can also benefit homeowners to know why and how drainage works.
+Many good retaining wall contractors usually understand the importance of building drainage, but it can also benefit homeowners to know why and how drainage works.

 A retaining wall is designed to hold some amount of soil.
 Therefore, if you don’t install drainage behind a retaining wall, then rain or even water from your hose can build up to add extra pressure to the retaining wall.
 This wall is designed and constructed to withstand water pressure from the soil that is behind it.
 But if more pressure is applied to the wall, there are good chances that it can lean or bulge.